joshuaebmcguire1/Powershell-Purge-Tool/README.md

  Recieved Starting From = Z (Enter in M/D/YYYY Format)

  Recieved Ending From = W (Enter in M/D/YYYY Format)

- These variables allow the script to complete the job autonomusly.
-It will also auto remove the search from eDiscovery within O365 once the purge is complete.

- Below is the script after its got the information it needs.

 # Connect using Online Exchange Powershell Module